Minhao-Zhang/MBTI-Classification/README.md

 Though the machine with A100 GPU is much better than my PC, strategies like gredient accumulation and gradient checkpointing are still needed to fine tune the model.
 I also used a special optimizer to decrease GPU memory usage.
 All the strategies are learned from [transformers](https://huggingface.co/docs/transformers/perf_train_gpu_one) tutorials.
+To my knowledge, you can only use some of the strategies in the link mentioned above.
+For some reason, when I use `bf16=True` to train the model, the predictions are all nan.
+The reason is still unknown to me.

 ## References